 Further, we think that the proposed definition of 'unusual income and expenses' is very narrow in terms of whether 'it is reasonable to expect that income or expenses that are similar in type and amount will not arise for several future annual reporting periods' (ref. paragraph 100).
 In our view, the reference to whether similar income or expenses 'will not arise for several future annual reporting periods' may result in income or expenses that have limited predictive value being not identified as 'unusual'.
 For example, gains and losses from the disposal of assets that arise regularly will not be covered by the proposed definition.
 However, signalling that 'economic substance' was divested provides useful information to investors.
 To provide an indication of recurring earnings, in practice, gains and losses from the disposal of assets are commonly adjusted, for example by insurers and investment property entities.
-As a result, the proposed definition might result in a loss of useful information and users of financial statements will only receive an incomplete picture of what is to be considered as 'unusual' or 'non-recurring'.
+As a result, the proposed definition might result in a loss of useful information, and users of financial statements will only receive an incomplete picture of what is to be considered as 'unusual' or 'non-recurring'.

 Another issue concerns the fact, that the assessment of whether income and expenses are considered as 'unusual' can change over time.
-For example, if an entity expects to dispose large amounts of assets over the next three years, income and expenses from the sale of these assets will not meet the definition of 'unusual' until no similar income and expenses are expected to incur in future reporting periods, i.e. only income and expenses that incurred in the last reporting period, i.e. the third year, are captured by the definition of 'unusual'.
-As a result, income and expenses resulting from similar circumstances are classified inconsistently.
+For example, if an entity expects to dispose of large amounts of assets over the next three years, income and expenses from the sale of these assets will not meet the definition of 'unusual' until no further similar income and expenses are expected to be incurred in future reporting periods, i.e. only income and expenses that were incurred in the last reporting period (the third year) would be captured by the definition of 'unusual'.
+As a result, income and expenses resulting from similar circumstances would be classified inconsistently.

-In addition, the proposed definition of 'unusual income and expenses' has practical limits for some industries.
+In addition, the proposed definition has practical limits for some industries.
 For example, for insurance entities, due to the specific circumstances of their business model it will be difficult to determine whether an insured event meets the definition of 'unusual'.
-According to paragraph BC133 of the Basis for Conclusions an earthquake in a non-earthquake prone zone is deemed to be a transaction or event that may give rise to income or expenses that are unusual in nature.
-However, as the IASB explains in paragraph BC134 of the Basis for Conclusions, if the earthquake gives rise to expenses that are expected to arise for a number of years, these expenses are not covered by the definition of 'unusual'.
-For insurance entities, determining whether expenses arising from an earthquake (as an insured event) are 'unusual' is even more complex, as their business model consists in the insurance of such events.
-Therefore, for insurance entities, only a small number of instances will likely meet the definition of 'unusual' income and expenses.
+According to paragraph BC133, an earthquake in a non-earthquake-prone zone is deemed to be a transaction or event that may give rise to income or expenses that are unusual in nature.
+However, as the IASB explains in paragraph BC134, if the earthquake gives rise to expenses that are expected to arise for a number of years, these expenses are not covered by the definition of 'unusual'.
+For insurance entities, determining whether expenses arising from an earthquake (as an insured event) are 'unusual' is even more complex, as their business model may just be the insurance of such events.
+Therefore, for insurance entities, only a small number of instances would likely meet the definition of 'unusual' income and expenses.